Duo Piano Master Classes

 Liang-He Duo

-The duo has performed in festivals and concert series throughout Asia and North America and has frequently been featured on WFMT, Chicago's classical music radio station.
-The Liang-He duo successfully toured over 40 cities in China from 2012 to 2019, performing in major cities such as Beijing, Shanghai, and Guangzhou, receiving rave reviews and further accolades.
-Other accomplishments include winning third prize in the “Liszt 200 International Two-Piano Competition" and being named Chicagoland’s first “Young Steinway Artists.”
+The duo has performed in festivals and concert series throughout Asia and North America and has frequently been featured on WFMT, Chicago’s classical music radio station.
+The Liang-He duo successfully toured over 40 cities in China from 2012 to 2014, performing in major cities such as Beijing, Shanghai, and Guangzhou, receiving rave reviews and further accolades.
+They recently returned from their tour in the summer of 2019, during which they were invited by the prestigious Poly theater to perform in 15 of the newest state-of-art venues across China.
+Other accomplishments include winning third prize in the “Liszt 200 International Two-Piano Competition” and being named Chicagoland’s first “Young Steinway Artists.”.

 The Liang-He Duo is committed to developing a unique repertoire based on exploring the classics of two-piano literature, as well as creating new works through commissions.
+Their innovative programs combine traditional and less-frequently performed works.
 Both Xiaomin Liang and Jue He received their Doctorate degrees in piano performance from Northwestern University.

 Born in Beijing, China, award-winning pianist Xiao-min Liang is known for her outstanding musicianship, extraordinary sensitivity and virtuosity.
-Praised by the New York Times for her vivid and exhilarating playing, Ms. Liang has performed in major concert venues such as Avery Fischer Hall, Alice Tully Hall at Lincoln Center, Chicago Symphony Center, the Grand National Theater and the Forbidden City Concert Hall in Beijing.
-Ms. Liang received top prizes at the China National Piano Competition, the Five Town Piano Competition in New York, the Douglaston Young Artist Competition in Long Island, and the Thaviu/Isaak Scholarship Competition and Concerto Competition at Northwestern University.
-As a winner of the Artist International Competition, Miss Liang made her debut at Weill Recital Hall at Carnegie in 2000.
+Praised by the New York Times for her vivid and exhilarating playing, Dr. Liang has performed in major concert venues such as Merkin Concert Hall, Avery Fischer Hall and Alice Tully Hall at Lincoln Center, Chicago Symphony Center, the Grand National Theater and the Forbidden City Concert Hall in Beijing.
+As a chamber musician and recitalist, she has appeared in music festivals including the Beijing International Music Festival, Kneisel Hall Chamber Music Festival, Pianofest and the Gilmore Festival.
+Dr. Liang received top prizes at the China National Piano Competition for three consecutive years, the Five Town Piano Competition in New York, the Douglaston Young Artist Competition in Long Island, and the Concerto Competition at Northwestern University.
+As a winner of the Artist International Competition, Dr. Liang made her debut at Weill Recital Hall at Carnegie in 2000.
+On top of her solo performance career, her professional duo ensemble, the Liang-He Duo, was the Grand prize winner of the 18th Tokyo International Duo Piano Competition and received third prize in the Liszt 200 International Duo Piano Competition.

-Ms. Liang began her studies at the Central Conservatory in Beijing.
+Xiaomin Liang began her studies at the Central Conservatory in Beijing where she was a pupil of Hui-su Chen.
 Since moving to the US, she has studied with Victoria Mushkatkol at Interlochen Arts Academy.
-She graduated from the Juilliard School, receiving both her bachelor’s and master’s degrees where she was a full scholarship student studying with Jerome Lowenthal.
-Ms. Liang received her doctoral degree in Piano Performance from Northwestern University, where her teachers included Ursula Oppens and Sylvia Wang.
-Miss Liang has served on the piano faculty at the Music Institute of Chicago since 2006.
+She graduated from the Juilliard School, receiving both a Bachelor's and Master's degrees where she was a full scholarship student studying with Jerome Lowenthal.
+She has also received coaching from Jacob Lateiner, Seymour Lipkin, and Felix Galimir at Juilliard.
+Xiaomin Liang received her doctoral degree in Piano Performance from Northwestern University, where her teachers included Ursula Oppens and Sylvia Wang.
+Dr. Liang is serving on the piano faculty at the Music Institute of Chicago and School of Music at DePaul University.

 Jue He

-Dr. He started her studies in Shanghai Conservatory’s high school division.
-She graduated from University of Denver, receiving her bachelor’s degree as a full scholarship recipient.
-Later on, Dr. He received both her master’s and Doctoral Degrees in Piano Performance and Collaborative Arts from Northwestern University, graduating with top honors.
+Dr. He started her studies at Shanghai Conservatory, high school division.
+She graduated from University of Denver, receiving her Bachelor’s degree as a full scholarship recipient.
+Later on, Dr. He received both her Master’s and Doctoral Degrees in Piano Performance and Collaborative Arts from Northwestern University, graduating with top honors.
 Her teachers include Dr. Sylvia Wang and Dr. Elizabeth Buccheri.